Pittsburgh Steelers vs. Cincinnati Bengals NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Cincinnati compiled a 9-7-0 record against the spread last year.

-- The Bengals covered the spread eight times last year (8-5 ATS) when playing as at least 3-point underdogs.
+- The Bengals had an ATS record of 8-5 when playing as at least 3-point underdogs last year.

-- A total of eight of Cincinnati's games last season hit the over.
+- Last season, eight of Cincinnati's games went over the point total.

-- Cincinnati was 8-0 against the spread and 4-3-1 overall last year when the team put up over 19.5 points.
+- Cincinnati was 8-0 against the spread and 4-3-1 overall last year when the team scored over 19.5 points.

-- In games that Cincinnati picked up more than 305.8 yards last season, the team was 6-2 against the spread and 3-5 overall.

-- The Bengals had 24 giveaways last year, while the Steelers had 27 takeaways.
+- Last year the Bengals had 24 turnovers, three fewer than the Steelers had takeaways (27).

 Home and road insights

-- At home last season, Pittsburgh was 7-1 overall and 5-3 against the spread.

-- Last year, as 3-point favorites or more at home, the Steelers were 4-3 ATS.
+- At home last year, as 3-point favorites or greater, the Steelers were 4-3 ATS.

-- Pittsburgh went over the total in five of eight games at home last season.
+- Pittsburgh hit the over in five of eight home games last season.

-- Cincinnati was 4-4 against the spread, and 1-6-1 overall, on the road last season.
+- Away from home last season, Cincinnati was 1-6-1 overall and 4-4 against the spread.

-- Cincinnati went over the total in four of eight away games last year.
+- Last season, in eight away games, Cincinnati went over the total four times.

 Powered by Data Skrive.